 The Wheeling Jesuit University Appalachian Institute hosts students in rural Appalachia for service immersion trips.
-Each trip focuses on relationship building with Appalachian communities, authentic learning on the challenges and beauties of the region, reflection in the Jesuit tradition, and action steps for continued connection after the spring break immersion experience.
+Each trip focuses on relationship building with Appalachian communities, authentic learning on the challenges and beauties of the region, reflection in the Jesuit tradition, and action steps for continued connection after the immersion experience.

 Students will participate in various types of direct service, learn about the economic and ecological challenges in the Appalachian region, and spend time talking with the people of Appalachia.
 Based on the needs of the several communities that the Appalachian Institute works with across West Virginia, students may work on disaster relief efforts, home repair projects, soup kitchens, meal delivery programs, children and elderly programs, community revitalization projects, thrift stores, and much more.
 Because service is about serving with communities, and not for them, educational and cultural components will allow students to develop a relationship with the communities they are living in and continue to work with them even when they have returned home.

 Washington, DC is much more than the White House and the Smithsonian museums; it is home to an incredible amount of history and culture, and a vibrant community of service workers and activists.
 DC is the seat of our national government as well as many powerful international institutions, but it is juxtaposed by high rates of poverty too.
 Though Catholic University is located here, students don’t always get the chance to learn about the both the true joys and intense struggles that many people here experience.
 Join us on this trip and learn more about the the realities of DC.